Theranostics - An emerging tool in drug discovery and commercialisation

 This in turn has exerted significant pressure on the diagnostic industry to maintain innovation and product enhancement in the face of restricted market growth.
 More recently, similar pressures have built on the pharmaceutical industry with increasing demands from payers for proof of efficacy and cost-effectiveness as well as regulators demanding proof of safety.

-The term theranostics was probably first used by PharmaNetics president and CEO John Funkhouser in describing his company’s business model in developing diagnostic tests directly linked to the application of a specific therapies.
-In the case of PharmaNetics this takes the form of new generations of point of care coagulation tests supporting coagulation therapies:
+The term theranostics was probably first used by PharmaNetics president and CEO John Funkhouser in describing his company’s business model in developing diagnostic tests directly linked to the application of specific therapies.
+In the case of PharmaNetics, this takes the form of new generations of point of care coagulation tests supporting coagulation therapies.

 Diagnostics – the ability to define a disease state.